mbdelaresma/book-feature-to-rating-analysis/README.md

-# Book Feature to Rating Analysis
+# The Anatomy of a Goodreads Book Rating: Book Feature to Rating Analysis

 Data Mining and Wrangling Course Submission